-Love chilli fries but fancy a change?
-These sweet potato chilli fries are fully loaded with a Mexican chili and topped with sour cream, the meltiest cheese and hot jalapeños.
+Love chili cheese fries but fancy a change?
+These sweet potato chilli fries are fully loaded with a Mexican chili and topped with sour cream and the meltiest cheese.
 Super quick to assemble and cook!
 The perfect game day grub.

 These loaded sweet potato chilli fries are messy but oh so good.
 The sweetness of the roasted sweet potato along with the savoury tomato-y chilli and tangy cheddar cheese is a divine combo.

-You could go crazy with toppings but the traditional sour cream and jalapeños is essential.
+You could go crazy with toppings but the traditional sour cream, spring onions and jalapeños is essential.
 Serve yours up as a sharing plate at a party and you’ll be the envy of the host!
 Remember to bring napkins!

-Can I use normal potato instead of sweet?
+Can I use white potato instead of sweet potato?